Mushbt/stockholm-fc/README.md

 ## Design Choices

  * ### Typography
-      The fonts chosen were '---' for the headings and 'Raleway' for the body text.
-They fall back to '--' and sans-serif respectively.
+      The fonts chosen were 'Rokkitt' for the headings and 'Raleway' for the body text.
+They fall back to sans and sans-serif respectively.
-     *  '--' I focused on the body text more as that is where the important information will be so I chose this font as I thought it compliments the body font.
+     * 'Rokkitt' was chosen as the header font because it compliments the body font.
+I focused on the body font because I felt the important information would be in the body.
      * 'Raleway' is used for the body text as it is a simple and easy to read font.

  * ### Colour Scheme